genius3000/anope-modules/README.md

 channel to registered users only.
 It will do this either with a channel mode (if available) or via temporary kick-bans.

+### cs_topichistory
+Stores a (config set maximum) number of historical topics for a channel.
+Allows easy restoration of a historical topic, especially when the topic is accidently changed.

 ### m_expirenotice
 To send a notice (via email and/or memo) to a user that their registered nickname or channel is soon to expire and/or expired.
 Fully configurable with what to send for and